Elymus arenarius L.

 A very invasive plant, spreading by means of its wide-ranging roots[

-Cultivated in Japan for making mats etc[
+The plant is cultivated in Japan for making mats etc[

 Seed - cooked[